 *If you're arriving by car, and you can get there early, please try to arrive between 10:30 - 11:30 AM.
 This will help us get you checked in and avoid a rush right at 1:00 PM.

-If you cannot find a flight that arrives in El Paso by 1:00 PM on your course start day, you will need to arrive the night before and stay in El Paso.
+If you cannot find a flight that arrives in El Paso by 1:00 PM MST on your course start day, you will need to arrive the night before and stay in El Paso.
 Please see the Pre & Post Course Accommodations Tab for information about hotels in El Paso.
 If you arrive the night before, you will still meet the group at the airport by 1:00 PM on your course start day.

-*Throughout 2021 we have found that there are fewer flight options overall, and far fewer connecting flights into El Paso, TX.
+*Recently, we have found that there are fewer flight options overall, and far fewer connecting flights into El Paso, TX.
 Many families have had a more positive and stress-free travel experience if they arrive the day before the course, spend the night in El Paso, and meet the group at the airport the next day.
 While not required, this can be a nice option to consider as you make your travel plans.

 Please eat lunch and make any final phone calls before arriving at the airport.
 Expect to be at the airport until your whole group has arrived, at which time they will drive the 5 hours to our basecamp in vans.